 A commercial real estate investment can provide many benefits including income, capital gains, favorable tax treatment, and portfolio diversification, all while serving as a hedge against inflation.
-Most of these benefits are fairly straightforward, but the last one—inflation protection—is commonly misunderstood and often overlooked.
+Most of these benefits are fairly straightforward, but the last one—a hedge against inflation—is commonly misunderstood and often overlooked.
 In order to understand what it is and why it can be powerful, it is first important to understand the concept of inflation itself.

 First, What is Inflation?